Object-Based Mixing

 A dialog box will appear confirming your selection and requesting a desired offset distance.
 This can be used to create a location for OBM sources at a fixed distance from the surface.
 For example, enter a positive number to create a surface at a standing position relative to a stage floor, etc.

-Once a surface has been create, a Surfaces list will appear in the Object Based Mixing toolbox allowing management of its properties in 3D.
+Once a surface has been created, a Surfaces list will appear in the Object Based Mixing toolbox, allowing management of its properties in 3D.

 Next, switch to the Live tab.